 This guide includes information and resources designed to aid you in completing your research assignments for Chemistry 301: Chemical Kinetics Laboratory.
-For further assistance with your research, including finding information, using EndNote, and more, visit the research desk or schedule an appointment with your librarian.
+For further assistance with your research, including finding articles, using EndNote, and more, visit the research desk or schedule an appointment with Kristin or Claudia.

-Many of the databases listed to the right only give you the citation and abstract of the article.
+Some databases only give you the citation and abstract of the article.
 So if you've found a perfect article, how do you get to the full text?

 Some of the databases will give you links to the full text of some articles.
 If you find a link to the full text, use it!
 If the link isn't there, it doesn't mean that we don't have the article, just that the database doesn't know if we have it.

 The easiest way to find out if we have an article is the Find It! button that should appear in most of our databases.
 The Find It! button searches Carleton and St. Olaf, and lets you know if we have the article, and if so, how to find it.
 If it's online, click the link to the full text.
 If it's in print, click the link to the catalog to find the call number for the journal.
 If the journal is at St. Olaf, use the Request button to have it be sent to you.

 If you don't see the Find It! button, you can still search our journals list.
 Note down the Journal Title (not the article title), the year, issue, and page number of the article.
 Search the journals list for the journal title.
 If it comes up on the list, click the title of the journal to see all the places we have the journal, and which years are covered.
 Different places may cover different years, so pay attention to those dates.
 Follow links to get to the online full text, or go to the catalog for the call number of the print journal.